w3c/wot-usecases/USE-CASES/README-coverage.md

 The table has some initial contents that can help as examples for some identified gaps.

+ All task forces are requested together with the use case author(s) to assess the coverage of use cases by their specification.

 Please use the following conventions:

 * Use N/A, if the requirement does not affect the deliverable in the column.